 The panoramic view and the open air museum

-- 110 m above the ground, a 100 m long promenade bridge crosses the building in the continuity of the historical axis: a unique 360° view of the Greater Paris area and Paris.
+- 110 m above the ground, a 100 m long promenade bridge crosses the building in the very continuity of the historical axis: a unique 360° view of the Grand Paris and Paris.

-- You will be able to discover among other things the Louvre, the Arc de Triomphe, the Eiffel Tower, the Montparnasse Tower, the Fondation Vuitton, the Mont Valérien...
+- You will be able to discover among others the Louvre, the Arc de Triomphe, the Eiffel Tower, the Montparnasse Tower, the Vuitton Foundation, Mont Valérien...

-- The roof terrace of the Arche de la Défense is home to the largest open-air museum in France.
-On display are artists like Calder (the Stabile) or César (the Thumb) .
+- The roof terrace of the Arche de la Défense is home to the largest open-air museum in France. exposed to artists like Calder (the Stabile) or César (the Thumb) .
 60 monumental works are installed there.